-With the news that women don’t need pill-bleeds came the headlines “women don’t need periods,” which is completely wrong.
+With the news that women don’t need pill-bleeds came the headline “women don’t need periods,” which is completely wrong.

 It’s true that women don’t need pill-bleeds because pill-bleeds are not periods.
 But women do need natural menstrual cycles, and here’s why.

 Tip: 👉 The contraceptive drugs of birth control are not hormones and do not have the same benefits.